Chart Color Schemes

 Employment conditions in St Ives remain below the national average according to AreaSearch analysis

-St Ives has a highly educated workforce with notable representation in the technology sector and an unemployment rate of 4.1% as of September 2025.
-There are 10,826 residents employed, with an unemployment rate matching Greater Sydney's 4.2%.
+St Ives has an educated workforce with high representation in the technology sector and an unemployment rate of 4.1% as of September 2025.
+There are 10,826 residents employed, aligning with Greater Sydney's unemployment rate of 4.2%, but workforce participation is lower at 62.8%.
+According to Census responses, 60.8% of residents work from home.

 Frequently Asked Questions - Employment